Stellac2021/School_District_Analysis/README.md

 ### Purpose
 The purpose of this project is to:
   1. replace the math and reading scores for ninth graders in Thomas High School with NaNs while keeping the rest of the data intact.
-  2. analyze the math and reading scores for all school districs
+  2. analyze the math and reading scores for all school districts

+### Resources
+  - Data Sources : schools_complete.csv & students_complete.csv
+  - Library : Pandas & Numpy
+  - Language : Python
+  - Application : Jupyter Notebook

 ## Results
-### Affects on District Summary After Changes
+### Change Effect on District Summary

 As shown below, *-% Passing Math*-, *-% Passing Reading*- and *-%Overall Passing*- for District Summary have slightly fallen by roughly 0.1% after replacing the original scores with NaNs for Thomas High School (THS)